GrantGMiller/sas_birthdays/README.rst

 This project presents a simple web UI to look up employees.
 You can use the '/search' page to find employees by their name, company, birthday, or any other meta data.

+A live demo of this app is available at: https://sas.grant-miller.com/

 API
 ===
 An api is also supported to integrate with other tools.